playwright-community/expect-playwright/README.md

 [![codecov](https://codecov.io/gh/playwright-community/expect-playwright/branch/master/graph/badge.svg?token=Eay491HC49)](https://codecov.io/gh/playwright-community/expect-playwright)
 [![NPM](https://img.shields.io/npm/v/expect-playwright)](https://www.npmjs.com/package/expect-playwright)

+⚠️ We recommend the official [Playwright test runner](https://playwright.dev/docs/intro#first-test) ⚠️

+The Playwright test runner includes all the matchers in this repo plus many more to make testing your projects easy.
+This doesn't mean, that we stop with maintaining this package.

+---

 This library provides utility matchers for Jest in combination with [Playwright].
 All of them are exposed on the `expect` object.
 You can use them either directly or invert them via the `.not` property like shown in a example below.

 ```txt